Gender Pay Gap

 - Coaching and mentoring.

-Our partnership is continuing to grow, with the proportion of women in our partnership now being 43%.
-We also welcome another woman onto our Management Board in April 2024.
+Our Leadership courses for the period were attended by 90.5% in favour of women.
+Our partnership is continuing to grow, with the proportion of women in our partnership now 42.8%.
+In April 2024, we welcomed another woman onto our management board.

-We are always open to suggestions from our employees on how we can improve and will be working with our Diversity and Inclusion Committee to put an action plan together to help us achieve our aims.
+We are always open to suggestions from our employees on how we can improve and will be working with our Diversity, Equity Inclusion and Belonging Committee to put an action plan together to help us achieve our aims.